lqrhy3/skin-disease-recognition/README.md

 </div>

 ## Description
-First part of project project is focused on detecting acne in facial images using the YOLOv7 object detection model.
+First part of project is focused on detecting acne in facial images using the YOLOv7 object detection model.
 We used [this](https://github.com/WongKinYiu/yolov7) YOLOv7 implementation.

 ## Installation and environment